“Islam is my source of inspiration in the search for understanding dialogue, authentic leadership, and anything else in life for that matter.”

 Passion

 Wassila’s passion for dialogue is born during her time in politics.
-At TEDx Amsterdam Women she shared her story and she led a successful crowd funding campaign.
-For years now, Wassila has coached 600+ people and given countless trainings for Mindvalley, the School of Life and other corporations.
-She loves being a social entrepreneur and serving people directly as a coach for individuals and trainer for teams in (self) dialogue.
+At TEDx Amsterdam Women she shared her story and led a successful crowd funding campaign.

-Wassila is intently motivated to back up her statements about (self) dialogue scientifically, by contributing to the field of sociology and psychology with a PhD research.
+Wassila is intently motivated to back up her statements about dialogue scientifically, by contributing to the field of sociology and psychology with a PhD research - entirely in her own time and at her own pace as an external PhD candidate.

-If you connect to spirituality, Wassila (وسيلة) is derived from Islam and is an Arabic word to refer to the means to connect with the divine.
-There are many heartfelt reasons for Wassila believing in Islam's timeless message of love, mercy, peace, freedom, justice and unity.
-It is Wassila’s main source of inspiration for understanding (self) dialogue.
+If you connect to spirituality, Wassila (وَسِيلَة) is derived from Islam and is an Arabic word to refer to the means to connect with the divine.
+There are many heartfelt reasons for Wassila believing in Islam (surrender to achieve peace of mind, heart and soul) and its timeless message of love, mercy, peace, freedom, justice and unity.
+Islam is Wassila’s main source of inspiration in the search for understanding dialogue, authentic leadership, and anything else in life for that matter.